ARubiose/firebase-react-core/README.md

 # firebase-react-core
 React core for firebase backend.

+Check the documentation to use the Firebase Hook in tis [readme](./src/firebase/README.md)

 Usage idea
 =====
 1. Create an empty repository on your github (or any cloud repository hosting).